Cuticle Oil Is Invaluable & 6 Other Tips I Learned From A Nail Dermatologist

 Look for a cuticle oil with Indigo Naturalis

-I've talked to many nail experts, including Dr. Stern, and the number one piece of advice from everyone is: use cuticle oil.
+I've talked to many nail experts, including Dr Stern, and the number one piece of advice from everyone is: use cuticle oil.
 The cuticle of the nail is so important because it's the barrier between the dead keratin cells (the nail) and the body.
 Most cuticle oil works to keep the area hydrated.
-However, Dr. Stern prefers cuticle oil with an ingredient called Indigo Naturalis.
-"It's an amazing plant-based ingredient that has been used in Asia for a long time to treat a variety of inflammatory conditions because it restores barrier function," Dr. Stern explains.
-Indigo Naturalis can be found in Dr. Dana's Cuticle Oil, which comes in a roller-ball applicator if that's important to you.
-Otherwise, you can find it in a more medicinal form in Psoriasis Nail Oil Treatment from Indigo Natural Herbs.
+However, Dr Stern prefers cuticle oil with an ingredient called indigo naturalis.
+"It's an amazing plant-based ingredient that has been used in Asia for a long time to treat a variety of inflammatory conditions because it restores barrier function," Dr Stern explains.
+Indigo naturalis can be found in Dr. Dana's Cuticle Oil, which comes in a roller-ball applicator if that's important to you.
+Also look for a cuticle oil with moisturising vitamin E, like Mylee Sweet Almond Nail & Cuticle Oil, £9.99, or Sally Hansen Nail Care Vitamin E Nail & Cuticle Oil Nail Treatment, £11.

 Acetone is aggressive and should be avoided

 When it comes to nail damage, we know that polish remover is a key player.
-"Most polish removers contain solvents, which are essentially paint thinners," Dr. Stern explains.
+"Most polish removers contain solvents, which are essentially paint thinners," Dr Stern explains.
 "The ingredient that most of us are most familiar with is acetone.
 The reason people use acetone in nail polish remover is because it's the fastest-working solvent, but it's also the harshest."
-Instead, Dr. Stern recommends looking for a polish remover with propylene carbonate in place of acetone, which is a solvent that will remove polish, but is a lot gentler on the nail.
-Some gentle, propylene carbonate nail polish removers include Dr. Dana Hydrating Non-Acetone Nail Polish Remover, Côte Take Off Towels, and Tenoverten The Rose Wipes.
+Instead, Dr Stern recommends looking for a polish remover with propylene carbonate in place of acetone, which is a solvent that will remove polish, but is a lot gentler on the nail.
+Try Cutex Non-Acetone Nail Polish Remover, £2.50.

 AdvertisementADVERTISEMENT